How to Identify Apple Phishing Emails and Avoid Getting Scammed

 URGENT: Your Apple ID Has Been Compromised EmailRD.com, Getty Images (2)

 Scammers are becoming increasingly sophisticated in the art of making emails, texts and other communications look like the real deal.
 “Being able to recognize an attack is key to protecting yourself against phishing,” says Kent-Payne.
-Here’s what to look for.
+Here are some red flags that point to a scam:

-• Spoofed address.
-Hover on the sender’s name in your inbox to see the full email address.
+Hover over the sender’s name in your inbox to see the full email address.
 If the message claims to be from Apple but the address is off by a letter or two—or worse, is just a bunch of random letters and numbers—it’s probably a phishing attempt.

-• Misspellings, grammar mistakes and obvious typos.
-Reputable companies take pains to make sure their communication is clear, accurate and precise.
-Someone out to scam you may send a typo-ridden email.
+Reputable companies take pains to ensure their communication is clear, accurate and precise.
+Someone out to scam you may send a typo-ridden email, so be on the lookout for misspellings, grammar mistakes and typos.

-Any legitimate email related to your Apple ID account will always come from [email protected].
-In addition, unlike Apple phishing emails, messages sent from Apple will never ask you to disclose your Apple ID password, Social Security number, your mother’s maiden name, your full credit card number or your credit or debit card’s CCV security code.
+Unlike Apple phishing emails, legitimate messages sent from Apple will never ask you to disclose your Apple ID password, Social Security number, your mother’s maiden name, your full credit card number or your credit or debit card’s CCV security code.

 “Genuine purchase receipts—from purchases in the App Store, iTunes Store, iBooks Store or Apple Music—include your current billing address, which scammers are unlikely to have,” says Apple.
 You can also check your purchase history from any device without clicking on links in suspicious emails.

-How to protect yourself from Apple ID phishing scams
+How to protect yourself from Apple phishing scams

-The best way to avoid becoming the victim of a phishing attack is to never click on a link or attachment within an unsolicited email or text message, Hauk says.
+The best way to avoid becoming the victim of a phishing attack is to never click on a link or attachment within an unsolicited email or text message.

-He also recommends using Apple’s Message Filtering.
-That feature separates out any texts you receive from people who are not in your contacts and sends them to the “unknown senders” tab in your Messages list.
-You can turn on message filtering in Settings.
-(Go to “Messages” and toggle “Filter Unknown Senders” to the on position.)
-If you use filtering in conjunction with a good security app, such as Truecaller or SpamHound, the app can alert you when you receive a phishing message, Kent-Payne says.
+Kent-Payne suggests using Apple’s Message Filtering feature (found in Settings) as well.
+It separates out any texts you receive from people who are not in your contacts and sends them to the “unknown senders” tab in your Messages list.
+If you use filtering in conjunction with a good security app, the app can alert you when you receive a phishing message, Kent-Payne says.

 And be sure to adhere to the following best practices: